JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 # <div align="center"> Installing a LEMP Stack in AWS / Project-2 </div>
 #### LEMP is an open-source web application stack used to develop web applications.
-The term LEMP is an acronym that represents L for the Linux Operating system, Nginx (pronounced as engine-x, hence the E in the acronym) web server, M for MySQL database, and P for PHP scripting language.
+The term LEMP is an acronym that represents L for the Linux Operating system, NGINX (pronounced as engine-x, hence the E in the acronym) web server, M for MySQL database, and P for PHP scripting language.
 ___
 ###### * This project has a prerequistie of creating an Ubuntu EC2 instance on my personal AWS account.
 That instance has a security policy attached which allows me to log into it using SSH on port22 from my local laptop.
 The creation and setup of this instance is not documented here.